sherryrich/gymbag/README.md

 ### User Profile Page
 The user profile page displays users contact information along with order history including current order status.
 This can be edited by the superuser in the admin.
 Once the status is changed this is reflected in real time for the user.
 The 3 status options are "Confirmed", "Shipped" and "Cancelled", the default status is "Confirmed" once an order is completed.

+Related user story:
+* As a website user I want to be able to update details on my account [#35](https://github.com/sherryrich/gymbag/issues/35)
+* As a website user I want to be able to view my order history / my profile [#38](https://github.com/sherryrich/gymbag/issues/38)

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/my_profile.JPG)

 Status is changed in admin.